petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-clustering-for-the-liferay-service.md

 ---
 # Setting Up Clustering for the Liferay Service

 Because Delectable Bonsai's website draws millions of views, it must be clustered to handle the traffic.
-Here, you'll learn how to configure a three node cluster of the production environment.
+Here, you'll learn how to configure a two-node cluster of the production environment.

 ```{important}
 You must have an extra Liferay DXP instance provisioned as an add-on for your Liferay Cloud project so that you can cluster your Liferay service and add another node to it.
 Contact your Liferay account manager for details.